 Earlier this spring, I attended a photography shooting event at UH’mazing Race which is sponsored by PCL (Partnership in Community Living) and Home Depot.
 It was a much low-key Amazing Race than what you saw on TV, but it is quite impressive considering it is just a local event.

 Creative & Detailed: The contestants come dressed as a team.
-Either they are Flamingo dancers, Judo black belts, airline pilots or athletes, they did fairly good job to design their costumes and put together creatively.
-The dancers look very eye-catching, but all they do is to place a few colorful polyester net on top of their jeans, tassels on hem and matching shoe laces.
-One wears flower on right side and the other left.
+Whether they are Flamingo dancers, Judo black belts, airline pilots, or athletes, they did a fairly good job to design their costumes and put together creatively.
+The dancers look very eye-catching, but all they do is place a few colorful polyester nets on top of their jeans, tassels on the hem, and matching shoe laces.
+One wears a flower on the right side and the other left.
 Bold appearance with fine mind.

-The ‘goggles’ worn by the pilot couple are just neoprene eye mask with holes cut out.
+The ‘goggles’ worn by the pilot couple are just neoprene eye masks with holes cut out.
 Simple but looking realistic.

-Men and women are equally competent performing: Both men and women use drills and equally capable to be precise and technical to make wood boxes.
-I don’t use a drill, I use hand screw driver because I cannot control the vibration of the electric drill and instead of doing it faster and better, I would screw it up and make it worse.
+Men and women are equally competent in performing: Both men and women use drills and are equally capable to be precise and technical to make wood boxes.
+I don’t use a drill, I use a hand screwdriver because I cannot control the vibration of the electric drill and instead of doing it faster and better, I would screw it up and make it worse.
 But in this society, women do not show any sign of being weaker, they are participating almost everything men can get their hands on.

 When there is a goal, there is no fear: She was standing at the start line for at least 15-20 minutes.
 She was afraid and debating hard if she should do it.
-I hoped she would give up because I was really worried for her studying her facial expression.
+I hoped she would give up because I was really worried about her studying her facial expression.
 My heart was frozen when she launched her first step, very very slowly, the second slowly and the third.
 She halted a few times.
 I could sense her struggles, but she kept moving forward.
-And, about half hour later, she burst into smiles at the finish line.
+And, about a half-hour later, she burst into a smile at the finish line.

 She had it in her hand, a worm.
 Scared at first, but she swallowed it as required by the race.
 I know some Africans eat worms because they are rich in protein, but here is America.
 Would you eat worms for protein intake?
 It made me quiver just by watching that soft and slimy thing go down her throat.

 Those who came to the rope lines are all younger folks.
 My husband suddenly decided that he liked to give it a shot.
 I did not believe what I heard, but I saw him approaching the start line.
-I could hear my heart beat… We all have a few longest hour in life and this is definitely one of them for me.
-To my surprise, he finished it and faster than several other young guys.
+I could hear my heartbeat… We all have a few longest hours in life and this is definitely one of them for me.
+To my surprise, he finished it faster than several other young guys.